RobertDober/lab42_aop/demo/010-localized-concerns.md

 ```

-### Using Around for the access to the concern only
+### Using Around to gain access to the concern, although we just implement before or after with it.

 It makes perfect sense to use an `around` aspect for `before` or `after` concerns if one needs
 to access the concern (as we did not want to clutter the other APIs).

-A part of messaging, we might want to save messages to a kind of persistent storage, and we still want
-to log this.
+Assuming we want to save messages to a kind of persistent storage, and we want to log this.

 ```ruby
     module Storage